Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

 This includes the following AWS Services or components:

- * CloudFormation: CloudFormation was chosen after testing AWS Cloud Development Kit the customers'choice.
-This because of the current knowledge about how to use AWS CDK.
+ * CloudFormation: CloudFormation was chosen after testing Cloud Development Kit the customers'choice.
+This because of the current knowledge about how to use CDK.
-AWS CloudFormation is a service that gives developers and businesses an easy way to create a collection of related AWS and third-party resources, and provision and manage them in an orderly and predictable fashion
+AWS CloudFormation is a service that gives developers and businesses an easy way to create a collection of related AWS and third-party resources, and provision and manage them in an orderly and predictable fashion.

- * VPC: To built the cloud environment
+ * VPC: Virtual Private Cloud is a service that lets you launch AWS resources in a logically isolated virtual network that you define.

  * Public Subnets: The public subnet is a subnet that's associated with a route table that has a route to an internet gateway.
 This connects the VPC to the internet and to other AWS services.